zpz/upathlib/docs/index.rst

 Using upathlib to implement a "multiplexer"
 ===========================================

-:class:`~upathlib.Multiplexer` is a utility for distributing data elements to multiple concurrent or distributed workers.
+:class:`~upathlib.multiplexer.Multiplexer` is a utility for distributing data elements to multiple concurrent or distributed workers.
 Its implementation relies on the "locking" capability of :class:`~upathlib.Upath`.

 Suppose we perform some brute-force search on a cluster of machines;